-Mail has a feature, accessible from the Mailbox Behaviors (or Special Mailboxes) tab of the Accounts preferences, that can automatically delete old spam messages from the Junk mailbox.
+Mail has a feature to automatically delete old spam messages from the Junk mailbox.
 You can use this feature if you tell SpamSieve to put spam messages in the Junk mailbox instead of the Spam mailbox.

-(Note: If you do this, be careful not to use the Junk and Not Junk buttons that will appear in Mail when the Junk mailbox is active; you should always use the SpamSieve - Train as Good and SpamSieve - Train as Spam commands instead.
+If you do this, be careful not to use the Junk and Not Junk buttons that will appear in Mail when the Junk mailbox is active; you should always use the SpamSieve - Train as Good and SpamSieve - Train as Spam commands instead.
 You can use the Customize Toolbar... command in Mail's View menu to remove the Junk button from the toolbar.
 Also, if you select a message that SpamSieve has classified as spam, Mail will show a banner saying that you marked it as junk.
-Ignore this.)
+Ignore this.

-Make sure that Mail knows which mailbox is your Junk mailbox by selecting it and choosing $Mailbox \triangleright Use This Mailbox For \triangleright Junk$ .

-To tell SpamSieve to use the Junk mailbox, open Mail's Preferences window and click on Junk Mail.
+- 1. If you want to store your spam locally (On My Mac) you can skip this step.
+If you want to store your spam on the mail server, make sure that Mail knows which mailbox is your Junk mailbox.
+To do this, create a new mailbox under your account.
+Select it and choose Mailbox ▷ Use This Mailbox For ▷ Junk. - 2.
+Open Mail's Preferences window and click on Junk Mail.
 Make sure that Enable junk mail filtering is checked.
 Select Move it to the Junk mailbox.
 If Mail asks whether you want to move all the messages to the Junk mailbox, say No. Next, select Perform custom actions.
 Then click the Advanced... button and edit the rule such that the conditions don't match any messages.
 For example, use these two conditions:

-- Message is addressed to my Full Name - Message is not addressed to my Full Name and set it to If all of the following conditions are met.
+$^{^{34}}$ http://c-command.com/scripts/spamsieve/powermail-whitelist-recipients and set it to If all of the following conditions are met.
 Click OK to close the sheet.
 Do not make any further changes to the Junk Mail preferences.